 Creative, however, is still best managed by humans.
 This includes all aspects of creative – creative development, creative strategy, and creative testing.
 Creative is our best competitive advantage now that the ad platforms have removed the competitive advantage third-party adtech used to deliver.

-Once we can see into what’s motivating people to play games, we’ve discovered a whole new level of creative theory.
+Once we can see what’s motivating people to play games, we’ve discovered a whole new level of creative theory.
 It makes getting overly focused on button colors look downright shallow.

 All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned to serve these customer motivations.